sindresorhus/ink-link/readme.md

 #### fallback

-Type: `boolean`
+Type: `boolean`\
+Default: `true`

-For unsupported terminals, `fallback` determines whether the URL should be printed in parens after the text: `My website (https://sindresorhus.com)`.
-Defaults to `true`.
+Determines whether the URL should be printed in parens after the text for unsupported terminals: `My website (https://sindresorhus.com)`.

 ## Related